 Yes of course it is.
 I’m a very straightforward person and would find it impossible to be something I’m not.
 It’s a serious business investing money and I’m not afraid of telling it as it is, if needs be!
 Having said that, it’s the true me in one very specific situation, so it’s not a full and rounded picture.
 I’m aware that I can come across as quite tough and serious but I don’t have a problem with that, I just hope that people are wise enough to realise there’s more to me than they see on the television.

 There’s definitely a more fun side to me than people see on Dragons' Den – you have to remember that I’m there to invest my own money which can be quite sobering.
 I’m pretty sure I have a good sense of humour (if my laughter lines are anything to go by!) and I can also be compassionate, creative and at times quirky...this is quite hard, perhaps you should ask one of my friends!

-I have agreed 33 investments totalling £2m and there are plenty more to come.
-Oddly, I get criticised for never investing but factually only Theo has agreed more offers than me when you take into account how many series we have all been in.
+I have agreed 63 investments totalling £5m plus later follow on Investment and loans so in total over £6m and there are plenty more to come.
+Oddly, I get criticised for never investing but factually only Peter has agreed more offers than me,

 I can't choose between two but for very different reasons.

 Definitely Strictly come Dancing in 2013.
 I have always loved music and dance so the opportunity to learn from the very best with all the added sparkles was amazing.
 Strictly is a rare and wonderful show where everyone genuinely wants and helps you to be your very best and I loved every terrifying moment of it!!

 I also had probably the most fun ever filming Murder In Succesville.
 It is totally unscripted and you are not prepared in any way other than to be told to just be there and react your own way, which was just as well because I am neither a performer or a comedian.
 I just played it dead straight to Toms hilarity....but there was a lot of off camera and occasionally on Camera giggling!